Adiabatic groupoids and secondary invariants in K-theory: Groupoids

 \begin{remark} From now on, if $X$ is a $G$-invariant closed subset of $G^{(0)}$ we will call $e_X\colon C^\infty_c(G)\to C^\infty_c(G_{|X})$ the restriction map to $X$.
 That gives an exact sequence of full groupoid C*-algebras

-but in general this is not true for the reduced ones: for instance, the reader can find examples of this phenomenon in \cite{HLS}.
-We want to precise that in what follows we will mainly deal with the reduced groupoid C*-algebras, because there are more details in the reduced situation than in the full one that need to be carefully checked.
-But everything we are going to prove about the reduced C*-algebras works for the full ones too. \end{remark}
+but in general, for reduced C*-algebras, we have not exactness in the middle: the reader can find examples of this phenomenon in \cite{HLS}.
+Let us precise that in what follows we will mainly deal with the reduced groupoid C*-algebras, because there are more details to check in the reduced situation.
+But everything we are going to prove about the reduced C*-algebras works for the full C*-algebras, too. \end{remark}

+\begin{remark} Notice that elements of the algebra $C_b(G^{(0)})$ of the bounded continuous functions on $G^{(0)}$ are multipliers of $C^*_r(G)$.
+Consider $f\in C(G^{(0)})$, then it acts on the left just as the multiplication operator by the continuous function $r^*f$ on $G$ and on the right as the multiplication operator by the continuous function $s^*f$. \end{remark} We refer the reader to \cite{Renault} as a classical reference about groupoid C*-algebras.